paoloadb/icmp-send-file/README.md

 # icmp-send-file
+### Send contents of a file line by line via icmp (ping) packets
+\
 Written in python3.
-Just something I was messing around with one day.  :p\
+Just something I was messing around with one day.  :p
-Send contents of a file line by line via icmp (ping) packets\

 Uses scapy to send icmp packets\
-you will need to run both as root.
+you will need to run both as root.\
+\
+**example**: send the /etc/passwd file to the server\
+on the server machine (let's say, with ip address 192.168.0.100):  `sudo python3 server.py`\
+on the client machine: `sudo python3 client.py 192.168.0.100 /etc/passwd`

 # Files